 It usually takes a few treatments to start seeing changes in symptoms.
 Each patient's treatment needs are different.
 After 2-3 treatments you will sit with the doctor to determine a treatment plan that is appropriate and realistic to help your condition(s).
 The more chronic the condition the longer the care needed.
 Each person has customized needs.

-How Does Acupuncture Work?
-Several processes, effects, primarily those on pain.
-Acupuncture points are believed to stimulate the central nervous system (the brain and spinal cord) to release chemicals into the muscles, spinal cord, and brain.
-These chemicals either change the experience of pain or release other chemicals, such as hormones, that influence the body's self-regulating systems.
+How Does Acupuncture Work?Acupuncture points are believed to stimulate the central nervous system (the brain and spinal cord) to release chemicals into the muscles, spinal cord, and brain.
+These chemicals either change the experience of pain or release other chemicals, such as hormones and endorphins, that influence the body's self-regulating systems and reduce pain.
 The biochemical changes may stimulate the body's natural healing abilities and promote physical and emotional well-being.

 To schedule your appointment to find out if Acupuncture can help you call our office today 407-682-4454.